New York City synagogue tunnel incident

-On January 8, 2024, clashes broke out at the World Headquarters of the Chabad-Lubavitch movement in Crown Heights, Brooklyn, after construction workers hired by the synagogue's leaders attempted to fill in a tunnel that students had illegally dug beneath the building.
+On January 8, 2024, clashes broke out at the World Headquarters of the Chabad-Lubavitch movement in Crown Heights, Brooklyn, after construction workers hired by the synagogue's leaders attempted to fill in a tunnel that yeshiva students had illegally dug beneath the building.
 The New York City Police Department was called to intervene and arrested twelve people.

 Background

 The World Headquarters of the Chabad-Lubavitch movement are located at 770 Eastern Parkway in Crown Heights, Brooklyn, and are often referred to simply as "770".
 Originally confined to 770 Eastern Parkway, the synagogue underwent multiple expansions during the leadership of the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, eventually extending to include the basements beneath 784 and 788 Eastern Parkway, where the main synagogue hall is now located.

 The Lubavitcher Rebbe himself spoke of the importance of expanding 770 and personally laid the cornerstone of an expansion project on August 30, 1988.

 The synagogue has been the subject of a dispute between the Agudas Chasidei Chabad (the umbrella organization for the worldwide Chabad-Lubavitch movement) and the gabbaim, who are associated with Chabad messianism and control the day-to-day operations of the main synagogue.
 Though a 2006 court ruling assigned full ownership of 770 to Agudas Chasidei Chabad, ongoing legal disputes have prevented either party from altering the structure.

-A grassroots campaign to enlarge the synagogue, called "Expand 770", was launched in 2022.
+A campaign to enlarge the synagogue, called "Expand 770", was launched in 2022.
 The campaign aimed to rally support for the synagogue expansion.
 The campaign founder stated that there is a "need and duty to expand and broaden" the synagogue due to lack of space.